broadinstitute/gatk/scripts/variantstore/AOU_DELIVERABLES.md

    - Run if there are any samples to withdraw from the last callset.
 4. **TBD Workflow to eradicate samples**
 5. `GvsCreateAltAllele` workflow
-   - **TODO:** needs to be made cumulative so that it can add date to the existing table instead of creating it from scratch on each run (see [VS-52](https://broadworkbench.atlassian.net/browse/VS-52))
+   - **TODO:** needs to be made cumulative so that it can add data to the existing table instead of creating it from scratch on each run (see [VS-52](https://broadworkbench.atlassian.net/browse/VS-52))
    - This step loads data into the `alt_allele` table from the `vet_*` tables in preparation for running the filtering step.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 6. `GvsCreateFilterSet` workflow